5 Easter Bike Ride Ideas

 If the weather is warm enough then a great extra activity to get the kids involved in at the end of your ride is giving the bikes a wash down.
 Some warm water and an old sponge are all you need – or you can give our range of Muc-Off cleaning products a go.
 Plus there’s nothing better than a quick water fight at the end of a warm ride to cool down!

 Before heading out, check that nobody has been through a growth spurt since your last ride.
 There’s nothing worse than planning to head out on the bikes and find that one of the kids is now riding with their knees around their ears.
 The great thing about being a member of Bike Club is it’s quick and easy to exchange for the next size up.
-Find out how Bike Club works below.
+Find out how Bike Club works today.